Greenville Wrongful Termination Attorney

 You depend on your job to earn a living and support your family.
-For more than 20 years, Greenville wrongful termination attorney Andy Arnold has helped individuals as well as locally owned businesses with wrongful discharge cases, and recovered lost wages, emotional distress damages, and even punitive damages.
+For 30 years, Greenville wrongful termination attorney Andy Arnold has helped breadwinners as well as locally owned businesses with wrongful discharge cases.
+He has helped to recover millions in lost wages, emotional distress damages, and even punitive damages.
 Andy has successfully litigated wrongful discharge cases in both state and federal courts.
 Truthfully, most cases never make it to a jury trial; negotiated severance packages and settlement agreements are the norm.
 But, to get the most value and best deal, you need someone who has “been there and done that” inside the courtroom.
 If your lawyer does not have a track record of success in the courtroom handling employment law matters, then you will not be taken seriously.

-And, too often, professional, salespersons and other employees are terminated and have non-compete agreements.
-Andy Arnold has experience fighting non-compete contracts, non-solicit agreements and non-disclosure agreements.
+And, too often, professionals, salespersons, and other employees are terminated and have non-compete agreements.
+Andy Arnold has experience fighting non-compete contracts, non-solicit agreements, and non-disclosure agreements.
 His blog Beat Your Non-Compete provides guidance to thousands with non-compete agreements and who simply want to continue in their chosen profession.

 Our Blog Read The Latest About Employment Law

 As a paralegal based in Greenville, SC, I often receive calls from employees who believe that the unfair treatment...